-From 1 July 2013, Vector's Transmission system is subject to new regulation: the Gas Transmission Services Default Price-Quality Path Determination 2013 (the GDPP) that requires an initial starting price adjustment applied in 2013 and a CPI-X plus pass-through price path.
+From 1 July 2013, Vector's Transmission system is subject to regulation under the Gas Transmission Services Default Price-Quality Path Determination 2013 (the GDPP) that requires an initial starting price adjustment (applied in 2013) and a CPI-X plus passthrough price path.
 In addition, the Gas Transmission Information Disclosure Determination 2012 (the Determination) also requires Vector to demonstrate how (and if not why) prices have been set consistent with prescribed pricing principles.

-Since December 2011, Vector has engaged in an extensive review of the Gas Transmission Pricing Methodology (GTPM).
-The outcome of this process is a GTPM that more closely aligns with the regulated pricing principles.
+From December 2011 through to the publication of final prices in 2013, Vector engaged in an extensive review of the Gas Transmission Pricing Methodology (GTPM).
+The outcome of this process was a GTPM that more closely aligns with the regulated pricing principles.

-1.2.
+1.3.
 Applicable regulations